- General Statement about Summer & Winter Programs Policies

 - Failure to attend a class does not relieve you of financial responsibility for a course.

-- UConn has no attendance policy, per University By-Laws; therefore, non-attendance is irrelevant to any refund request.
-We do not, ever, automatically drop students from courses because they did not attend.
+- UConn has no attendance policy, per University By-Laws; therefore, we do not, ever, automatically drop students from courses because they do not attend.
+Do not assume you will receive a refund because you choose not to attend/participate in a course.

 - Neglecting to drop a course on time does not relieve you of financial responsibility for that course.